Beauty and the Baker

+Season two premiered on May 9, 2017.

 Plot summary

 The worlds of the model and heiress Noa Hollander (Rotem Sela) and the baker Amos Dahari (Aviv Alush) collide when they meet on a night out in Tel Aviv.

 In season one, they face challenges to staying together as Noa's ruthless agent Tzvika (Mark Ivanir) and Amos' ex-girlfriend Vanessa (Hila Saada) conspire to break the couple up.

 In season two, further impediments to their happiness are created by Noa's father and his scheming assistant, Eden.